GNU Guix is a transactional

 You can install Guix on your laptop in 5 minutes: just follow the binary install instructions.

 You’re a cluster sysadmin and would like to have a cluster-wide install?
-Read this article.
+Check out this guide.

 To install it along with the latest GNU compiler tool chain: